lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 - Unhide the Filter panel in the right hand side of the screen to use filters and view specific variables.

 - vizDiag in the data UI shows a trendlines by diagnoses or combination of diagnoses.
 For example, the "PTSD" line is for patients with only PTSD.
 The "PTSD & AUD" line is for patients with both these diagnoses but does not discriminate between which is the primary, secondary, etc. diagnoses.
- **IS THIS BULLET STILL ACCURATE ABOVE?
-I THINK SO, I JUST MADE SOME MINOR EDITS**
+ (**IS THIS BULLET STILL ACCURATE ABOVE?
+I THINK SO, I JUST MADE SOME MINOR EDITS** - Still accurate!)

    [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontLink) ***00:25-00:35***